TelluIoT/ThingML/README.md

 - Compile
 - Upload to your board

-> For information, have a look at [the Arduino documentation](https://www.arduino.cc/en/Guide/Environment)
+> For more information about how to use the Arduino IDE and Arduino boards, have a look at [the Arduino documentation](https://www.arduino.cc/en/Guide/Environment).

 ## &#x1F537; Compile ThingML from the sources